-- English Pronunciation and Prosody
+- EDGT934 English Pronunciation and Prosody

-- Teaching English in International Contexts
+- EDGT835 Teaching English in International Contexts

-- Assessing and Evaluating in TESOL Environments
+- EDGT983 Assessing and Evaluating in TESOL Environments

-- Methodology in Second Language Teaching
+- EDGT830 Methodology in Second Language Teaching

-- Oral Communication and Pedagogy
+- EDGT931 Oral Communication and Pedagogy

-I have been involved in second language (L2) teaching and L2 teacher education for nearly two decades.
+I have been involved in language teaching and language teacher education for two decades.
 In the early 90s I completed a degree in Electromechanical Engineering in Switzerland, but switched to language teaching after obtaining a TESL Certificate in New Zealand (1999).
 In 2003, having taught in Japan for four years, I moved to Canada and enrolled in the MA TESOL program at Trinity Western University (TWU).
 While working on my thesis, which focused on the training of non-native English speaking teachers, I had the privilege of being Dr William Acton's research assistant.
 Those two years were a life-changing experience as they allowed me to specialize in teaching speaking skills - particularly in the area of pronunciation pedagogy.

 Upon completion of my MA, I got a teaching/program coordinator position in the International Student Entry Program at the British Columbia Institute of Technology.
 I also began working as an adjunct instructor at TWU.
 In early 2013, I moved to Australia to pursue doctoral studies at the University of Wollongong.
-After four incredibly enriching years of being a doctoral student, I took up a full-time lecturer position at UOW in early 2017.
+After four incredibly enriching years of being a doctoral student, I took up a full-time/permanent academic position at UOW in early 2017.